DV

 Strategy & risk

-Both IMST and MSTY wrap Strategy (MSTR) with options-based income overlays (bitcoin and covered call).
+Both IMST and MSTY wrap Strategy (MSTR) with options-based income overlays (bitcoin and crypto).
 The practical differences are yield target, fee structure, and issuer track record — not the underlying mechanic.
-Beta is 2.3063 for IMST and 2.5604 for MSTY, indicating IMST is less volatile relative to the market.
+Beta is 2.3063 for IMST and 2.5604 for MSTY, making IMST the less volatile of the two by this measure.

 IMST beta2.3063